johandry/nfs-operator/docs/DEVELOPMENT.md

 2. [Install the Operator SDK](#install-the-operator-sdk).
 3. [Bootstrap the Operator](#bootstrap-the-operator) to create the API and the Controller.
 4. Modify on the API file `api/v1alpha1/nfs_types.go` and the Controller file `controllers/nfs_controller.go`
-5. Develop the controller modifing the files in the `resources` package
+5. Develop the controller modifying the files in the `resources` package
 6. (Optional) Update the `VERSION` or the `IMG` variable in the `Makefile`
 7. (Optional) Modify `config/samples/nfs.storage.ibmcloud.ibm.com_v1alpha1_nfs.yaml` or `config/samples/kustomization.yaml`.
 8. To **build**, **install**, **test**, **release** and **deploy** execute the following commands: